evan-erdos/trail-of-cthulhu/story/act-1/index.md

 ---
 layout: act
 title:  The Awakening
-act:     1
 ---